Consenso keeps the information for its users in compliance with the highest standards.

-Cookies or cookies are text computer data stored in the user's browser for use on web pages.
-This data allows us to identify the user's device and the proper behavior of a web page according to his individual preferences.
-Cookies usually contain the website name, storage time of the terminal, and a unique number.
+Cookies are text computer data stored in the user's browser intended for use by web pages.
+This data allows to identify the user's device and the correct behavior of a web page, according to his individual preferences.
+Cookies usually contain the name of the website, the storage time of the end device and a unique number.

 What cookies do we use?

-Consento uses two types of cookies - "session" and "fixed".
-Session cookies are temporary files that are on your device until you exit the website or disable the software that you use to browse the web (web browser).
-Fixed cookies are kept for the duration specified in the cookie parameters or until manually removed by the user.
+Concento uses two types of cookies - "session" and "fixed".
+Session cookies are temporary files that are on your device until you exit the website or disable the software you use to browse the web (web browser).
+The cookies are "fixed" ("fixed") for the period specified in the parameters of the "cookies" or until they are removed manually by the user.

 Here we describe in more detail all types of cookies:

-A. Types of Cookies.
-Type - service need:
+A. Types of cookies.
+Type - the need for the service:

 They help to execute the business processes of the site.
 Blocking them will not prevent the full functionality of the site.
 Blocking them may result in a reduced level of discussion or support.
 This category includes, for example, cookies when conducting various marketing campaigns.

 B. Types of cookies according to the time during which cookies will be stored on the user's device:

 Cookies placed during a site stay (session).
 They are deleted when the session is terminated.

-C. Origin types of cookies - The administrator who manages the cookies:
+C. Types of cookies by origin - the administrator who manages cookies:

 Cookies placed by third parties with the consent of the site owner.

-Note: Cookies can be activated by servers of a partner from another country - another country or even a different legal system.
+Note: Cookies may be activated by the servers of a partner from another location - another country or even a different legal system.
 They may have other standard cookie policies than those mentioned in this document.

 D. According to the objective pursued